kumarswamy2025/shell-scripting-projects/README.md

 # Checking if directory exists
 if [ ! -d $Base ]; then
-    echo "Directory does not exist: $Base"
+    echo "❌ Directory does not exist: $Base" exit 1 fi
-    exit 1
-fi